-What it's like to study law: a tale from a first year student
+What it's like to study law: a tale from a first-year student

-By UQ student Ella North
+By UQ graduate Ella North

 Ella with fellow law students on a visit to the Queen Elizabeth II Courts of Law in Brisbane.